Enhancing the Science Communication Capabilities of Disabled Writers – The Moon as a Catalyst

 - To promote and support disabled writers interested in space science

-- Through them, to increase the vectors by which the general public encounters informed and positive views of science (social media, advocacy groups, writer’s platforms, creative writing, etc.) as linked to and as a part of disability/intersectionality
+- Through participants, to increase the vectors by which the general public encounters informed and positive views of science (social media, advocacy groups, writer’s platforms, creative writing, etc.) as linked to and as a part of disability/intersectionality

 Our goals for our TREX project, and its Scientists and Communicators:

 - Promote overall outreach goals for TREX, SSERVI, and NASA.

 - Give scientists an opportunity to share their research with the public.

 - Give scientists more experience in science communication, and introduce them to issues around disability and sci-comm (science communication.)

 - Give Communicators experience in meeting the needs of disabled audiences.